Dragod/wifi-qrcode/readme.md

 The qr code is optimized for printing there is also an option to download the image if you need.

-This web app is running in nodejs with Express.
+This web app is running in nodejs with Express, no database needed.

 ![alt text](https://x.pfcode.net/VujE3/soxuCevu86.png/raw)